It is possible to care for one’s own dead, as a family and community. This is our innate right, and a sacred and healing act of love.

 Your final act can protect the earth and the environment if you choose more natural and sustainable after-death options, such as green burials and carbon-offset cremations.

-I am a Certified Home Funeral Consultant and Guide, and a Licensed Funeral Director in Washington State.
-I work for A Sacred Moment, Inc. (a woman-owned funeral service that is one of the first in the nation to offer home funerals and green burials as a central vision).
-I also have my own consulting business, Limina LLC, where I help others imagine and put in place their “ideal”after-death plans, so that their own transitions are supported, and family and friends left behind have a better chance of saying good-bye in natural and healing ways.
+I am a Certified Home Funeral Consultant, Green Burial Guide, and a Licensed Funeral Director in Washington State.
+I help others imagine and put in place their “ideal” after-death plans, so that at the time of death, those wishes can be realized, and family and friends left behind are empowered to say good-bye in natural and healing ways.

 I am an ordained minister and celebrant, and received my Masters in Inter-faith Spiritual Direction from David Spangler’s Lorian Center for Incarnational Spirituality.
 I trained as an AnthroposophicalWaldorf Kindergarten teacher as well, and for twenty years helped children, families and communities “Live a Spiritual Year,” celebrating festivals together through the seasons.
 I am a student of both Western and Eastern spiritual traditions (Anthroposophy, Dzog Chen and Tibetan Buddhism, Celtic Faery Faith/Ceile De and Incarnational Spirituality) and I have forged my own authentic path from such immersion.